CSCfi/csc-user-guide/docs/apps/opendronemap.md

 OpenDroneMap is available in Puhti as a [Singularity](../computing/containers/run-existing.md) container

 1) Copy your images first to Puhti.
 The folder name needs to ènd with `code/images`, for example `/scratch/project_2000XXX/odm/code/images`.
+2) Write a batch job script (see below)
-2) Submit your OpenDroneMap batch job.
+3) Submit your OpenDroneMap batch job.

 * According to our tests a project with ~300 images is optimal to run with 8-12 CPU cores, adjust the number of CPUs on the `--cpus-per-task` line.
 OpenDroneMap can use only one computing node in processing which means maximum of 40 CPU cores.
 * `--project-path` - the place where images are stored, without the `code/images` part.